keu/docs/software/install-gcp-standard.md

 Once you run the commands above, a set of Kubernetes pods will be generated in your namespace.
 These pods power the individual services required to run our platform, including the Software UI and Houston API.

-## Step 10: Verify That All Pods Are Up
+## Step 10: Verify that all Pods are up

 To verify all pods are up and running, run: